Biology Major: Bachelor of Science Degree in Biology

-Your Bachelor of Science in Biology degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
+Your degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
 Many GMercyU biology alumni have launched successful careers in the local pharmaceutical industry hub.

 Love science but unsure what career path to pursue?
 Our program will help you discover the right one for you.